 If you need legal advice, you should contact an attorney.
-Information about contacting an attorney is on page 4.
+See Contacting an Attorney.

 If you need advocacy services, a list of sexual assault advocacy programs is in the back of this guide or you can call the Kansas Crisis Hotline at 1-888-END ABUSE (1-888-363-2287) anytime for more information.